 Republican Lieutenant Governors Association

 The Republican Lieutenant Governors Association (RLGA) is the only national organization committed to raising money and assisting Republicans in their campaigns for lieutenant governor.
 Across the nation, Republican lieutenant governors serve as a state’s second-in-command and perform critical tasks overseeing small business recruitment, heading economic development, administering fair elections, maintaining homeland security and leading disaster recovery.
-Republicans currently hold 25 of the 45 lieutenant governor offices nationwide, including 12 of the 20 independently elected positions and 13 of the 25 team-elected/appointed seats.
+Republicans currently hold 25 of the 45 lieutenant governor offices nationwide.

 Adam Gregg | Iowa Lt.
 Governor